sharath-matada/Infinity-2.0/README.md

 Infinity-2.0(Rover)
 ======

-Github Repo of the rover being built by AAC NITK as part of Astro Committee, Engineer '17
+Github Repo of the rover being built by AAC NITK as part of Astro Committee, Engineer Tech Fest 2017

 ## Completed Updates for 2017